Analysis | Ginni Thomas’s texts make Clarence Thomas’s non-recusal look even worse

-The Post’s Bob Woodward and CBS News’s Robert Costa report that Virginia Thomas, who goes by “Ginni,” exchanged at least 29 text messages with then-White House chief of staff Mark Meadows, as both of them strategized about overturning the 2020 election result.
+The Washington Post’s Bob Woodward and CBS News’s Robert Costa report that Virginia “Ginni” Thomas exchanged at least 29 text messages with then-White House chief of staff Mark Meadows, as both of them strategized about overturning the 2020 election result.
 It’s the first time we have gotten direct evidence that Ginni Thomas advised the White House in this effort.

 Why is that significant?
 And what new light does it cast on Justice Thomas’s decision not to recuse himself from 2020 election cases?